 Form GSTR-1 is to be furnished by all normal and casual taxpayers, every registered taxable person other than ISD, composition taxpayers, and persons liable to collect tax under Section 52 and A person liable to deduct tax under Section 51.

 Yes.
-The applicants may be penalized for late GST return filing There are different kinds of penalties prescribed for each kind of delayed return filing.
+The applicants may be penalized for late GST return filing.
+There are different kinds of penalties prescribed for each kind of delayed return filing.

 Yes.
 Since GST return filing is an online process, the portal also gives you the opportunity to know your GST return’s status via three modes: